gracelang/language/standardPrelude/standard.md

     || (other: PredicateOrBoolean) -> Boolean
-    // returns true when either self or other (or both) are true }
+    // returns true when either self or other (or both) are true

+    == (other:Object) -> Boolean
+    // returns true of other is the same Boolean as self

+    ≠ (other:Object) ->
+    // if other is a boolean, returns the exclusive OR of self and other; otherwise returns false }
 ```

 The condition in an `if` statement, and the argument to the operators `&&` and `||`,
-can be either a Boolean or a zero-parameter block that returns a Boolean.
+can be either a Boolean, or a zero-parameter block that returns a Boolean.
 This means that `&&` and `||` can be used as “short circuit” operators, also known as
 “non-commutative”, operators: they will evaluate their argument only
 if necessary.